 Saint Martin of Tours phone (253) 970-9037)

 This program runs a multitude of housing and rental programs.
-They will also help you access landlord and tenant dispute resolution services.
+They will also help you access landlord and resident dispute resolution services.

 Lakewood Area Shelter Association (253) 682 – 3401